|

 It now fills in for many such returns.
 Failure to remove this

+will result in incorrect results for coverage analysis.
 Not found.
 Create a new label and record the return statement.

 Generate a goto statement and remove the return statement.